VilaVPN for every device

 For older 32-bit MIPS-LE routers.
 RAM is tight on these boards — expect ~25–40 MB resident for the sing-box runtime under load.
 If opkg refuses to install due to free-space, swap-on-USB usually fixes it.

 opkg print-architecture.
 The last column of any line is the architecture string — pick the IPK whose filename ends in that suffix.
-If you see something exotic like arm_cortex-a7_neon-vfpv4, contact [email protected] with that output and we'll point you at the right build.
+If you see arm_cortex-a7_neon-vfpv4, select the armv7 · cortex-a7 option above — that variant is built for this arch.
+For anything else exotic, contact [email protected] with your opkg print-architecture output.

 From flashed router to working tunnel